Sunday, December 22, 2024

 Steven Freeman, 23, was remembered as a sweet and devoted son.
 He had a passion for the outdoors and worked repairing roofs.
 Mary Katherine Higdon, a preschool teacher aide, shared Freeman’s love for the outdoors and guns.

 Their relationship, which began in high school, was described as serious but tumultuous.
-Friends and family of Freeman portrayed Higdon as controlling and emotionally volatile, with frequent arguments and even instances where Accusations and Defense Claims
+Friends and family of Freeman portrayed Higdon as controlling and emotionally volatile, with frequent arguments and even instances where <a href="she allegedly pointed a gun at Freeman.

 Higdon’s defense argued that Freeman had a hidden violent side, and Higdon was acting in self-defense.
 They presented evidence of threatening text messages Freeman sent to Higdon, indicating a pattern of emotional abuse.